Amarthgul/InteractiveInspector/README.md

 ## Camera StarGazer

-The `StarGazer.cs` script is the source of the possibility estimation, it will estimate the possibility of each object it receives being gazed upon.
+The `StarGazer.cs` script is attached to the camera and is the source of the possibility estimation, it will estimate the possibility of each object it receives being gazed upon.
 The possibility is then sent to each object and they will perform actions accordingly.

-The level of confidence that an object is being gazed upon is calculated by `ConfidenceFunction()`, which enables future algorithms to be implemented easily.
+The level of confidence that an object is being gazed upon is calculated by `ConfidenceFunction()`, which enables future algorithms to be implemented easily without affecting the rest of the contents.

-To add objects for the camera to estimate, create a new field in the `Gazable Object` and drag the object there. **Note that the object need to possess a behavior inherited from the `ObjectBehavior` class**.
+To add objects for the camera to estimate, create a new field in the `Gazable Object` and drag the object there. **Note that the object need to possess a behavior class that inherited from the `ObjectBehavior` interface**.

 ## ObjectBehavior Interface